Hugh Meade: Career

-Meade served as secretary to Albert Ritchie, Governor of Maryland, in 1934.
-He was later a member of the Maryland House of Delegates from 1934 to 1936, supervisor of assessments of the city of Baltimore from 1936 1938, and Assistant Attorney General of Maryland from 1938 to 1946.
+Meade began practicing law in Baltimore.
+He served as secretary to Governor Albert Ritchie in 1934.
+He served as a member of the Maryland House of Delegates, representing Baltimore City, district 3, from 1935 to 1936.
+He resigned his seat to become supervisor of assessments of the city of Baltimore.
+He served until 1938 and was then Assistant Attorney General of Maryland from 1938 to 1946.

-During World War II, Meade served in the United States Navy as a lieutenant in 1944 and 1945.
+During World War II, Meade served in the United States Navy as a lieutenant (junior grade) in 1944 and 1945.
 He resigned from the attorney general's office in 1946 to enter the private practice of law.
-He was elected as a Democrat in 1946 to the Eightieth Congress, but was an unsuccessful candidate for renomination in 1948, and served one full term from January 3, 1947, to January 3, 1949.